Let’s plan to

 Funding Partners

 This planning Project is funded by the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf States Act (RESTORE Act) – Bucket 2.
 It is a Gulf Coast Ecosystem Restoration Council-approved project that is sponsored and managed by the Alabama State Port Authority (ASPA).
-The ASPA received the $2.5 million grant to implement the planning needed for the project.
+The ASPA received a $2.5 million grant to implement the planning needed for the project, and is slated to receive $24 million for construction.

 RESTORE Act